Skip to content

 Quickstart

-The HealthChainAPI provides a unified interface for connecting your AI models to multiple healthcare systems through a single API.
-Handle FHIR, CDS Hooks, and SOAP/CDA protocols with OAuth2 authentication and connection pooling.
+The HealthChainAPI provides a unified interface for connecting your AI application and models to multiple healthcare systems through a single API.
+It automatically handles FHIR API, CDS Hooks, and SOAP/CDA protocols with OAuth2 authentication.

 (Full Documentation on Gateway)